domel/ldbc.github.io/content/english/benchmarks/graphalytics.md

 ## Data sets

-The data sets are currently available in a NextCloud directory.
+The data sets are available in the [CWI/SURF data repository](https://repository.surfsara.nl/datasets/cwi/graphalytics).

+A mirror of the data sets is also available on the [CWI/SURF NextCloud](https://surfdrive.surf.nl/files/index.php/s/R8XkQNhVRLu9HaF).
 The data sets are compressed using [`zstd`](https://github.com/facebook/zstd).
 The total size of the compressed archives is 326GB.
 Decompressed, it's approximately 1.1TB.

 | data set | #nodes | #edges | scale | link | size |
 |-|-|-|-|-|-|